sgware/sabre/readme.md

     if it estimates the number of actions remaning to exceed the temporal limit.
   - The JAR file produced by the build now goes to the "build/jar" directory instead of "lib".
+  - The JavaDoc produced by the build now goes to the "docs" directory instead of "doc".
   - Other minor changes and bugs fixed.
+  - The license has changed from CC BY-NC 4.0 to GPL 3.0, since this license better covers program code.
+This new license allows commercial use.
 - Version 0.7: First public release.

 ## Citation